-This builds on the basic stuff from http://coffeenavigated.net/roasting-coffee/
+This builds on the basic stuff described in http://coffeenavigated.net/roasting-coffee/

 My point is not to promote one way of roasting but to give you “a map” of different ways of doing it – to give inspiration.
 You have to try out for your self: what works in your setting, with your beans and to your taste.

 Reading the Bullet Roasting profile graphs